Compact, Intelligent, Affectionate

 As you can imagine, a dog the size of the American Eskimo Dog will not fare too well when it comes to protecting you or your family from physical harm.
 Their physical build is simply not enough to stop an intruder, despite them most likely making a valiant attempt in doing so.

 On top of them being incapable of protecting their owner, they do not present an air of intimidation either.
-These small dogs are not likely to deter anyone from entering the property as well.
+These small dogs are not likely to deter anyone from entering the property.

 Despite their inability to defend against an intruder, these dogs are accomplished at alerting their owners to one’s presence.
 These dogs are known for being fairly vocal about things they find unusual.